mykmal/cowas/README.md

-# COWAS: the co-expression-wide association study
+# COWAS: The co-expression-wide association study

 This repository provides a set of tools for conducting co-expression-wide association studies (COWAS).
 The goal of COWAS is to identify pairs of genes or proteins whose genetic component of co-expression is associated with complex traits.
 By considering the genetic regulation of both expression and co-expression, our method is able to boost power relative to standard TWAS and PWAS while also disentangling direct and interaction effects.